rust-lang/this-week-in-rust/content/2018-07-10-this-week-in-rust.md

 # Quote of the Week

 > actix-web has removed all unsound use of unsafe in its codebase.
-It’s down to less than 15 occurences of unsafe from 100+.
+It’s down to less than 15 occurrences of unsafe from 100+.

 – [u/_ar7 celebrating this commendable achievement](https://www.reddit.com/r/rust/comments/8wlkbe/actixweb_has_removed_all_unsound_use_of_unsafe_in/).